-Here's our starter kit for first-time Eugene visitors; these seven spots will give you just a taste of all the arts, outdoors and farm-to-table food and drink experiences that await you here.
+Here's our starter kit for first-time Eugene visitors; these ten spots will give you just a taste of all the arts, outdoors and farm-to-table food and drink experiences that await you here.

 What's the first thing people will tell you to do when you visit Eugene for the first time?
 Visit the Saturday Market.
 This outdoor, fun and colorful event is a nod to Eugene's counter-culture heritage.
 The market first opened in the early '70s and continues to be a popular spot for shopping for one-of-a-kind artisan gifts.
 The live entertainment and delicious food make for a full (and fun) afternoon.
 To fully immerse yourself in the scene, get a plate of food, find a shady spot on the grass and hang out.
 You will have stories to share back home along with some fabulous tie-dye t-shirts, beaded earrings and handmade pottery.